cosmos/cosmos/README.md

 political, and network-topological features to be considered in designing robust federated fault-tolerant systems.

+### Federated Name Resolution System

+NameCoin was one of the first blockchains to attempt to solve the name-resolution problem by adapting the Bitcoin blockchain.
+Unfortunately there have been several issues with this approach.

+With Namecoin, we can verify that say, <em>@satoshi</em> was registered with a particular public key at some point in the past, but we wouldn’t know whether the public key had since been updated recently unless we download all the blocks since the last update of that name.
+This is due to the limitation of Bitcoin's UTXO transaction Merkle-ization model where only the transactions (but not mutable application state) is Merkle-ized into the block-hash -- which lets us prove existence, but not the non-existence of updates.
+Thus, we can't know for certain the most recent value of a name without trusting a full node, or incurring significant costs in bandwidth.

+Even if a Merkle-ized search tree were implemented in NameCoin, its dependency on proof-of-work makes light client verification problematic.
+Light clients must download a complete copy of the headers for all blocks in the entire blockchain (or at least all the headers since the last update to a name).
+This means that the bandwidth requirements scale linearly with the amount of time [\[21\]][21].

+With Tendermint, all we need is the most recent block-hash signed by a quorum of validators, and a Merkle proof to the current value associated with the name.
+This makes it possible to have an efficient and secure light-client verification of _the current value of_ a name.

+On GnuClear, we can take this concept and extend it further.
+Each name-registration shard in GnuClear can have an associated top-level-domain (TLD) name such as ".com" or ".org", and each name-registration shard can have its own governance and registration rules.

+TODO: note on integration with shard discovery, see roadmap

 ## Issuance and Incentives #####################################################

 ### The Gnut Token